yegor256/blog/_posts/2015/jul/2015-07-13-meetings-are-legalized-robbery.md

 ## A Good Architect

 I ask Jeff, one of our programmers, to create a draft of the DB schema, but I don't actually talk to him about it.
-I value and respect his time&mdash;there's no need to bother him with this organizational noise, so I just create a ticket and assign it to Jeff.
+I value and respect his time---there's no need to bother him with this organizational noise, so I just create a ticket and assign it to Jeff.
 When he has time, he creates a draft and returns a pull request.
 I review it and make some comments before he updates the branch, and finally